 Rich, stimulating, and inviting—the best learning during the early childhood years (Three months through Pre-K) must have these qualities in the environment in abundance.
-At Levine Academy’s Weinreb Family Early Childhood Center, the faculty and staff commit to providing a best-in-class environment as well as to implement classroom activities that are developmentally appropriate for each child, instilling confidence in our youngest pupils.
+At Levine Academy’s Weinreb Family Early Childhood, the faculty and staff commit to providing a best-in-class environment as well as to implement classroom activities that are developmentally appropriate for each child, instilling confidence in our youngest pupils.
 Classrooms are set up in learning and interest centers, and each day includes an extended “free selection time” that encourages children to initiate activities on their own.

 Throughout the school day, children are encouraged to think, create, and problem-solve.
 Children express themselves using varied media, such as paint, clay, cooking, and poetry, with each activity designed to nurture each child's creativity.

 Respect for each child's developmental readiness is the underlying principle of our approach.
 Our new 21st century classrooms are proof that we take this element of education very seriously.
 Our teachers see growth as a sequential process, in which children pass through stages in their cognitive, physical, linguistic, and social/emotional growth.
 Our teachers understand how to nurture a child and, at the same time, challenge him or her to take the next step on his or her developmental path.

-Levine Academy's Weinreb Family Early Childhood Center environment is designed to provide the child with a strong and positive orientation, enriched with Jewish values.
+Levine Academy's Weinreb Family Early Childhood environment is designed to provide the child with a strong and positive orientation, enriched with Jewish values.
 Every day of the school year, children experience Judaism as a joyful way of life.
-While our ECC program is an inclusive environment with a diverse profile of families from different ethnicities, nationalities, and religions, the symbols and traditions of Jewish life are made accessible, understandable, and tangible for all to enjoy.
-Jewish values and holidays are integrated into the Weinreb Family Early Childhood Center curriculum in many ways:
+While our EC program is an inclusive environment with a diverse profile of families from different ethnicities, nationalities, and religions, the symbols and traditions of Jewish life are made accessible, understandable, and tangible for all to enjoy.
+Jewish values and holidays are integrated into the Weinreb Family Early Childhood curriculum in many ways:

 - Through daily interactions, students learn to recognize Jewish symbols, holidays, Torah stories, and prayers.